snap-stanford/plurel/README.md

 ```

-## Synthesize relational data from scratch
+## Synthesize Relational Data from Scratch

 - The `SyntheticDataset` class can be used to create [relbench](https://github.com/snap-stanford/relbench) compatible dataset objects.
 - It only requires a `seed` and a `Config` object that contains `database`, `scm` and `dag` level params for sampling.
 See example below.